KartikSgh/3DShapes/README.md

 In this Project, you can interact with the 3D Shapes using mouse and can be rotated and also zoomed in or out.
 Currently I have only made a cube.Other shapes can be added easily by only specifying there initial coordinates.
 The next best thing about this project is that I have also included lighting which make the Shapes look real.
+The GUI used is supported by Swing library of javax package.
 ![Screenshot (176)](https://user-images.githubusercontent.com/56961805/116556833-883f6800-a91b-11eb-9d46-710e8f49dcc2.png)
 ![Screenshot (177)](https://user-images.githubusercontent.com/56961805/116556840-8a092b80-a91b-11eb-8020-a9e69b98ea37.png)
 ![Screenshot (178)](https://user-images.githubusercontent.com/56961805/116556843-8a092b80-a91b-11eb-83c6-b8d311e77702.png)